 Use the Internet to transmit your voting instructions and for electronic delivery of information up until 11:59 p.m.
 EDT on Sunday, April 15, 2007.
-Have your Proxy card in hand when you access the web site and follow the instructions to obtain your records and create an electronic voting instruction form.
+Have your voter instruction card in hand when you access the web site and follow instructions to obtain your records and create an electronic voting instruction form.

-VOTE BY PHONE - (1-800-690-6903)

-Use any touch-tone telephone to transmit your voting instructions up until 11:59 p.m.
+VOTE BY PHONE - (1-800-690-6903) Use any touch-tone telephone to transmit your voting instructions up until 11:59 p.m.
 EDT on Sunday, April 15, 2007.
-Have your Proxy card in hand when you call and the follow the instructions.
+Have your voter instruction card in hand when you call and then follow the instructions.

-VOTE BY MAII -
+VOTE BY MAIL-